arsuk/ip-mdb-client-demo/readme.txt

 this application simulates one test bank.

-It consisists of servlets for creating the payment messages and showing the stats of the resulting messages, and message driven beans that simulate the client business processes.
+It consisists of servlets for creating the payment messages and showing the stats of the resulting messages, and message driven beans (MDBs) that simulate the client business processes.
 These are deployed within an instance of Wildfly.
-The queue names that the beans listen to are defined in the ip-mdb-demo-x.x.war file ejb-jar.xml file.
-The ActiveMQ connections are defined in the Wildfly or JBoss standalone-amq.xml configuration file.
+The queue names that the beans listen can be defined in the ip-mdb-demo-x.x.war file ejb-jar.xml file.
+The ActiveMQ connections for queues that have to be looked up by the application (send queues) can be defined in the Wildfly or JBoss standalone-amq.xml configuration file.
+These are:
+1) instantpayments_mybank_originator_payment_request (lookup in the IPTestServlet)
+2) instantpayments_mybank_beneficiary_payment_response (lookup in the IPBeneficiaryRequestBean)
+3) instantpayments_mybank_echo_response (lookup in the IPEchoRequestBean)
+If the filenames are not mapped in the configuration files then the 'mybank' names are used as shown below.
+It is possble to define multiple sets of beans to simulate multiple banks if so desired.

 The process flow is as follows:

-IPTestServlet -------------------> ip_mybank_originator_payment_request -----------> IP CSM
+IPTestServlet -------------------> instantpayments_mybank_originator_payment_request -----------> IP CSM

-IPBeneficiaryRequestBean <-------- ip_mybank_beneficiary_payment_request <---------- IP CSM
+IPBeneficiaryRequestBean <-------- instantpayments_mybank_beneficiary_payment_request <---------- IP CSM
            |
-           |---------------------> ip_mybank_beneficiary_payment_response ---------> IP CSM
+           |---------------------> instantpayments_mybank_beneficiary_payment_response ---------> IP CSM

-IPoriginatorResponseBean <-------- ip_mybank_originator_payment_response <---------- IP CSM
+IPoriginatorResponseBean <-------- instantpayments_mybank_originator_payment_response <---------- IP CSM

-IPBeneficiaryConfirmation <------- ip_mybank_beneficiary_payment_confirmation <----- IP CSM
+IPBeneficiaryConfirmation <------- instantpayments_mybank_beneficiary_payment_confirmation <----- IP CSM

 Note that the queue names used are configurable as described below in the 'Running the demo' section.